-HACM will continue to focus on finding ways to meet the affordable housing needs of City of Milwaukee residents, includings: families, elderly individuals, disabled individuals, and minorities with disproportionate housing needs.
+HACM will continue to focus on finding ways to meet the affordable housing needs of City of Milwaukee residents, including families, elderly, disabled individuals, and minorities with disproportionate housing needs.
 In the area of shortage of affordable housing, HACM will work to maximize the number of affordable units available by reducing turnover time for vacant housing units and minimize the number of units offline due to routine maintenance or renovation work and will seek to replace units lost to the inventory through mixed finance development and Section 8 replacement housing resources.
 HACM will work to maintain Section 8 lease up rates by establishing payment standards that are beneficial to families in the City, by effectively screening applicants to increase owner acceptance of the program and by marketing the Section 8 program to owners, particularly those outside areas of minority and poverty concentration.
 HACM will participate in the Consolidated Plan development process to ensure coordination with broader community strategies.
 HACM will also attempt to increase the number of affordable units by applying for Section 8 vouchers as they become available, by leveraging resources in the community through the creation of mixed finance housing and through other non-public housing or Section 8-based assistance.
 HACM will continue to work with the Continuum of Care in addressing the housing needs of Milwaukee's homeless residents.
-HACM will continue to employ admissions preferences aimed at families with hardships and adopt rent policies that support and encourage work.
-In an effort to meet the growing needs of families with disabilities, HACM will carry out modifications based on a Section 504 Needs Assessment, will apply for special purpose vouchers that target families with disabilities and will continue its work with Independence First to expand homeownership opportunities for families with disabilities.
-HACM will also conduct activities that affirmatively further fair housing by marketing to racial and ethnic minorities with disproportionate housing needs, counseling Section 8 tenants as to location of units outside of areas of poverty or minority concentration and marketing the Section 8 program to owners outside of areas of poverty and minority
+I nan effort to meet the growing needs of families with disabilities, HACM will carry out modifications based on a Section 504 Needs Assessment and will continue its work with Independence First to expand homeownership opportunities for families with disabilities.
+HACM will also conduct activities that affirmatively further fair housing by marketing to racial and ethnic minorities with disproportionate housing needs, counseling Section 8 tenants as to location of units outside of areas of poverty or minority concentration and marketing the Section 8 program to owners outside of areas of poverty and minority concentration.